openamiguel/NFTulips/README.md

 ## NFTulips: Fresh, Immortal Tulips on the Ethereum Blockchain

 NFTulips are 10,000 unique collectible digital tulips that live on the Ethereum blockchain.
 The blockchain guarantees proof of ownership and trust-free buying/bidding/offering/selling.
-To learn more about a specific tulip, check out my website at (TBA).
+To learn more about the artistic vision of NFTulips, check out my new blog, [Skeptical Futurist](https://skeptical-futurist.wixsite.com/blog/announcing-nftulips).

 This repo contains the Ethereum contract used to manage the tulips and a verifiable image of all 10,000 tulips.

-The Ethereum contract is a minor modification of the [contract underlying CryptoPunks](https://github.com/larvalabs/cryptopunks/blob/master/contracts/CryptoPunksMarket.sol), which is under the MIT License.
+The Ethereum contract is a minor modification of the [contract underlying CryptoPunks](https://github.com/larvalabs/cryptopunks/blob/master/contracts/CryptoPunksMarket.sol), published under the MIT License.
 I updated the code from Solidity 0.4.8 to Solidity 0.7.4, which required a lot of syntax edits.
 I also added a "circuit breaker" to shut off the contract in case of an emergency, and I added hash data from my NFTulips project (more on that later; scroll down to "Verifying Your Tulips").
 Finally, I implemented some modest gas optimizations (variable packing, reducing variable sizes, minimizing data in memory) and changed variable names.

 That said, I made sure to not touch the contract's functionality.
 This spares me the pain of unit testing my own unproven code (whereas the CryptoPunks code is very, very proven...it's facilitating a $190 million market, for crying out loud!) and facilitates my artistic vision of the NFTulips project.